Heat pumps: Auckland & NZ wide.

 - For the main living room only.

-- The living room must not already have a heating device (open fire, existing heat pump - working or not).
+- The living room must not already have a heating device.

 Finance & Funding